100RAVIKUMAR/geekster-assgnm/README.md

 ## Project Summary
 ##### --> This is a SpringBoot based project uses Hibernate as ORM.
 It allows to perform the CRUD operations
-   such as Adding a list odf employees with adress,updating,fetching data and Deleting data.
+   such as Adding a list of Stocks,updating,fetching data and Deleting data using respective Api's in controller.